Which Cell Phone Is Most Secure in 2023? iPhone vs. Android

 Apple uses a platform that protects you with secure code execution.
 It uses an integrated development environment (IDE) to provide you with code signing for your apps.
 When you use an iPhone, it may be harder for hackers to break into your device due to the closed-source code installed.

 Apple won’t release its source code to app developers, which means you can’t modify the iPhone’s code easily.
-If you can’t manipulate the code, you don’t get a chance to change security settings that are in place to protect your data.
+If you can’t manipulate the code, you don’t get a chance to change the security settings that are in place to protect your data.

 Android code